TBSSvis: Visual Analytics for Temporal Blind Source Separation: Evaluation

 \begin{itemize} \item[RQ1] What are advantages and disadvantages of \toolname{} in comparison to their current tools? \item[RQ2] Does \toolname{} in fact support the analysis tasks? \item[RQ3] What are possible improvements to \toolname{}? \end{itemize}

-We decided for a qualitative evaluation because qualitative data yields much deeper insights.
-Two studies were conducted: The first to gather initial external feedback and supporting evidence for our task abstraction, and the second to verify that this feedback was integrated accordingly.
+We decided for an \emph{Expert Review} \cite{elmqvist2015} using interviews, as no comparable tool for a quantitative evaluation exists and qualitative data allows much deeper insights.
+Two interview cycles were conducted: The first to gather initial external feedback and supporting evidence for our task abstraction, and the second to verify that this feedback was integrated accordingly.
 They lasted 2.5 hours and 1 hour, respectively.